 A power sender is a device that works as the source of the power; you connect one end of the network cable to this device.
 This end also links to a router or a switch.
 A PSE device always has a power adapter to draw juice from a wall socket.

-A typical example of a PSE device is a PoE injector, (or a PoE adapter), which is a type of Ethernet coupler that also plugs into a wall socket.
+A typical example of a PSE device is a PoE injector (or a PoE adapter), a type of Ethernet coupler that also plugs into a wall socket.

 Injectors are popular because they add PoE capability to an existing regular switch or router.
 Alternatively, there are PoE switches or PoE routers with built-in PoE injectors for some or all of their network ports.